a022832/lottery/README.md

 - No commercial use or modifications allowed.

 ## Credits
-Built by Peter Mojica, Co-Founder of Integrity6, as a courtesy to charter schools.
+Built by Integrity6, as a courtesy to charter schools.
 No support or maintenance provided—use at your own discretion.

 ## For Challengers
 Questioning the process?
 The logic’s all here—weighted randomization with Fisher-Yates, sibling handling, and more.
 Check it out.